Table of Contents

 The electrolyte imbalance can be corrected based on the renal function of the child.
 In presence of renal dysfunction, serial electrolyte measurements are required.
 A child with anuria does not require electrolytes as they are recycled.
 Intravenous fluids usually include sodium, potassium, and chloride.

 5 % dextrose with 0.2 % sodium chloride compensates for the maintenance requirement of sodium in most children.

 Fluid Electrolyte Therapy Monitoring

 Administration of fluid and electrolyte requires close monitoring of vital signs, urine output, weight, clinical appearance of the child and serial measurements of serum electrolytes.
-Skin turgor is an important for clinically monitoring a child’s level of dehydration and recovery following fluid therapy.
+Skin turgor is important for clinical monitoring of a child’s level of dehydration and recovery following fluid therapy.
 In infants and young children, body weight is also an important criterion as they present with significant weight loss if dehydrated.
 The specific gravity of urine can also be helpful in monitoring the level of hydration.
 Clinical parameters are usually the best indicators and only severe cases may require serum electrolyte monitoring.

 Another important consideration in fluid therapy is the amount of fluid used with the child’s medications.
 Over-hydration can be prevented by watching the amount of fluid used to reconstitute medicines.
-In addition, it is necessary to observe which fluid (e.g. dextrose etc) was used as too much dextrose can result in hyponatremia secondary to over-hydration.
+In addition, it is necessary to observe which fluid (e.g. dextrose, etc) was used as too much dextrose can result in hyponatremia secondary to over-hydration.